Booming economy brings housing shortage headache

 Driscoll said the bringing supplies into a non-metro area comes with a high price tag.

-“Those construction costs are high as well so you know it doesn’t mean that someone doesn’t want to build 150 or 200 thousand dollar house, but the numbers just don’t pan out,” said Driscoll.
+“Those construction costs are high as well so you know it doesn’t mean that someone doesn’t want to build $150,000 or 200,000 house, but the numbers just don’t pan out,” said Driscoll.

 Driscoll said house, apartment, and duplex developers are needed, so the city can bring homes to those new employees.